Zingzy/fluent-2048/README.md

 ## ⚡ Introduction

 🎮 **Fluent 2048** is a fresh take on the classic 2048 game.
 With `modern design`, `color schemes`, `grid sizes`, and `backdrops`, it's a game for everyone!
 Undo moves, pin mode, and game state backup are just a few features.
-Track your high scores and customize game shortcuts. **Note: This game is compatible with Windows 11 only.❗**
+Track your high scores and customize game shortcuts.

 ---